NicholasBoll/cypress-promise/README.md

 # Cypress Promise

 This library promises to convert a Cypress chain into a real promise, which is required to use `async`/`await` in a Cypress test.
+This library is experimental and doesn't work inside a `before` or `beforeEach` block.

 ```ts
 import promisify from 'cypress-promise'